 All of this provides a spectacular show for ears and eyes.
 The O Duo have always been a delight to watch even if their energy leaves one breathless.
 This – the ability to entertain as well as being fine musical artists – is an important part of who they are and something that I found impossible to resist.

-Stephen McNeff: ConcertO-Duo premieres at the Barbican at BBC Symphony Orchestra’s 80th birthday concert on 22nd October 2010.
-Tickets and concert information here.
+Stephen McNeff: ConcertO-Duo premiered at the Barbican at BBC Symphony Orchestra’s 80th birthday concert on 22 October 2010.